Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Reithi24/README.md

 Compare and contrast the Agile and Waterfall models of software development Agile vs. Waterfall Models:
 AGILE MODEL:It is iterative and incremental,it focus on long term approach.
-WATERFALL MODEL:It is Non iteractive and its best on short term approach.it follows downward.
+WATERFALL MODEL:It is Non iteractive and its best on short term approach.it flows downward.

  What are the key differences, and in what scenarios might each be preferred?
 AGILE MODEL